TapResearch/slate/source/includes/_campaign.md

 Create a campaign with campaign-only metadata.
 Quotas, exclusions, and qualifications will need to be added through other routes.

 <aside class="info">
-Campaigns will be a paused state after creation.
+Campaigns will be in a paused state after creation.
 You will need to manually update the campaign to set it to active.
 </aside>